 Informed early in life by the humbling lessons of life-threatening illness and disability, Jesua was intimately schooled in humility and empathy.
 From her dance with disease, she learned to turn to the Great Mystery for solace.
 She became an imaginer, a questioner, a dreamer, a listener, a seer, a truth-teller.

-Jesua is passionate about the holy work of continuous awakening; about what it takes to be true to what we’ve realized; to live radically honest and generous lives of truth and love.
+Jesua is passionate about the holy work of continuous awakening.
+She is always examining the reality of what it takes to be true to what we’ve realized; what it takes to live radically honest and generous lives of truth and love.

 In all the roles she plays, Jesua extends a wholehearted invitation to courageously meet what’s here, to open even wider, to tell the truth, and to live as revolutionary love, moment by moment.